 Narcissists believe they are superior to others.
 If you want cooperation, make sure you know what their rules are and follow them.
 They may have a distorted understanding of truth, lies, and loyalty.
 You need to develop an understanding of when leaving negative things out will be considered lying and when not telling them your criticism will be considered loyal.

 Because of the narcissist’s sense of entitlement, they are very likely to take everything personally.
 Before you take action, consider carefully whether the narcissist will agree with what you said and did.
 In making choices, your primary consideration will be making the narcissist happy.
 Make sure what you do will make them look good.

 Keep your narcissist laughing, use humor.

 Don’t get heavy or serious with the narcissist.
 They expect to be the source of all important ideas.
 Keep it light.
 Look for ways to keep them laughing.
 When you make the narcissist happy, they like you.
-Avoid being the one to bring them bad news.
+Avoid being the one to bring them the bad news.
 Narcissists are likely to blame the messenger.
 They tend to reward people who tell them what they want to hear even when it’s untrue.
 Narcissists are equally likely to punish people who bring them bad news even when it is a necessary truth.

 More about Narcissists.

-As we move through our series of Narcissism posts, feel free to ask questions and leave comments.
+As we move through our series of Narcissism posts, feel free to ask questions, and leave comments.
 To help you find these posts, below are some links to point you in the right direction.
 Keep in mind that all the posts about narcissists appeared in the narcissism category but links to future posts will not be live until future posts appear.